SocietyForArtisticResearch/rc-pandoc-help/03-tools-2-media.md

 The list of media files can be sorted by type, name, creation date and size and you can search for a file name by using the search field.

+Files that are listed in gray are in the process of being transcoded.

 There four buttons on top of the list of files, from left to right:

 ![Simple media tab](images/media_manage.png "image showing the simple media tab")